amantulsyan35/ai_interviewer_client/README.md

 ## 🚀 Getting Started

-Follow these steps to get started with the react-vite-ui template:
+Follow these steps to get started:

 1. Clone the repository: